danjack0/Verb-And-Conjugation-Project/README.md

 A Python NLP tool that analyzes Italian text files to extract verbs, rank by frequency, and generate optimized study schedules.

 ## Motivation
-Built this to solve a personal problem: I wanted to learn Italian verbs from authentic texts, but manually extracting and organizing them was tedious.
-This tool automates the entire workflow.
+Built this to solve a personal problem: I wanted a tool to extract verbs and make study sets for language learning, but did not know of such.
+So I made my own.

 ## Features
 - **Automatic verb extraction** using spaCy NLP and lemmatization